Firesphere/silverstripe-sspy/readme.md

 the db and assets commands are optional.

-This script should always be run from the webroot of the site
+This script should preferably be run from the webroot of the site

 ### Arguments: